 Federal Bridge Certification Authority

-The FBCA provides a means to map these certificate policies and CAs to allow the certificates to validate to the Federal Common Policy Certification Authority root certificate.
+The FBCA provides a means to map these certificate policies and CAs and allow certificates to validate to the FCPCA root certificate.

-The CAs signed by these Federal Bridge CAs are cross-certified.
-These CAs have established a trust relationship and are audited for conformance to the certificate policies.
-This cross-certification process has extended the reach of the Federal PKI well beyond the boundaries of the Federal Government.
+The CAs with certificates signed by the Federal Bridge CA G4 are cross-certified.
+These CAs have established a trust relationship with the FPKI and are audited annually for conformance to the certificate policies.
+This cross-certification process has extended the reach of the FPKI well beyond the boundaries of the Federal Government.

 All Federal PKI Certification Authorities

-A Certification Authority that is part of the Federal PKI is called a participating Certification Authority.
-There are hundreds of participating Certificate Authorities that form the Federal PKI network.
+A CA that is part of the FPKI is called a participating certification authority.
+Over a hundred participating CAs form the FPKI network.

-We might label or identify the certification authority systems by a category that shows when the system was established, what types of communities it is or was used for, and for historical records purposes.
+For historical records, we might label or identify CA systems using a category that shows when the system was established and for what types of communities it is or was used.

-We realize all the acronyms and labels may be confusing, and welcome your input to help us improve and add information over time.
+We realize all the acronyms and labels may be confusing and welcome your input to help us improve, add information over time, and simplify where needed.